TOP TEN TIPS FOR SUCCESSFUL BLUEBIRDING

 First, have the site checked for underground utilities.
+In Minnesota call Gopher State One Call (1-800-252-1166).
 BBRP recommends mounting nest boxes on 1/2″ metal electrical conduit over 1/2″ rebar.
 The entrance hole should be 5 to 6 feet above the ground facing a tree, not a road or highway.
-To eliminate climbing predators, never mount on trees, fences, wooden post or steel fence posts without baffles
+To eliminate climbing predators, never mount on trees, fences, wooden posts or steel fence posts without baffles.

 Space nest boxes at least 1000 feet apart.
 Overloading an area with nest boxes may result in increased populations of competitive birds such as house wrens and tree swallows.
 This can cause problems in future years.

 Open the nest boxes weekly to check contents until the nestlings are 12 days old.
 Check after a heavy rain for wet nests, which should be replaced with dry grass.
 Keep blowfly larvae out of the box.
 Remove a dead nestling immediately.
 Remove old nests after young have fledged, and before the second nesting begins.
-After the nesting season, if house sparrows are in the area, leave the door of wooden boxes open and close the entrance hole of the PVC boxes.
+After the nesting season & migration, if house sparrows are in the area, leave the door of wooden boxes open and close the entrance hole of the PVC boxes.
 This practice also eliminates mice from inhabiting the boxes during the winter months.
-In spring, open PVC holes and close doors on wooden boxes mid to late march in Minnesota.
+Mice can carry the Hantavirus that can be a deadly viral infection to humans.
+In the spring, open PVC holes and close doors on wooden boxes mid to late March in Minnesota.

-Volunteers to help move, remove or remount boxes that are poorly placed and/or improperly mounted.
-This may be as important as installing new boxes to help BLUEBIRD population.
-Boxes mounted on trees, wooden post or steel fence posts without baffles provide easy access for raccoons and cats.
+Volunteer to help move, remove or remount boxes that are poorly placed and/or improperly mounted.
+This may be as important as installing new boxes to help the bluebird population.
+Boxes mounted on trees, wooden or steel fence posts without baffles provide easy access for raccoons and cats.
 Boxes in trees, in wetlands areas and by livestock farms produce mostly competitors of bluebirds such as house wrens, tree swallows and house sparrows.

-Send in your nesting season’s results to a bluebird organization that publishes the year end results.
-Share your experiences and encourage others to follow these Top Ten Tips so bluebirds will be here for future generations.
-Become a member and support your local Bluebird Organization.
+Send in your nesting season’s results to a bluebird organization that publishes the year-end results.
+Share your experiences and encourage others to follow these TOP TEN TIPS so bluebirds will be here for future generations.
+Become a member and support BBRP of Minnesota or your local Bluebird Organization.